sebabelmar/react-expensify/README.md

 ## More

 I had a great time working on this exercise and it was really exiting thinking about working for the Hipcamp team!

+## TODO:
+* Handle feature.presence not boolean or not present with question mark icon
+* Code review
+* Test